 Don’t forget that everyone is different especially when it comes to humour.
 You might think you’ve written something hilarious but someone else ..… well… might not!

 Do keep your personal and professional accounts separate.
-If you intend to use your personal account for your life outside of work I would suggest you think about which colleagues to connect with socially because you never know what could get back to senior management.
+If you intend to use your account for your life outside of work, I would suggest you think about which colleagues to connect with socially because you never know what could get back to senior management.

 Don’t post anything you wouldn’t want your manager to see.
-No matter how much you want to vent your frustrations… don’t!
-I wouldn’t recommend this for your personal accounts either!
+No matter how much you want to vent your frustrations don’t!
+I wouldn’t recommend this for your accounts either!

 Do use social media for different aspects of your career.
-Twitter is great for networking and hearing from other assistants, LinkedIn is great for professional development and job hunting, Facebook is useful for interesting articles and receiving updates from relevant companies.
+Twitter is great for networking and hearing from other assistants, LinkedIn is great for professional development and job hunting, Facebook is useful for sharing useful articles and receiving updates from relevant companies.

-Don’t use swear words or abusive language.
-Being a bit controversial is good but offensive is bad!
+Don’t use abusive language.
+Being a bit controversial is good, but offensive is bad!

-Don’t over share.
+Don’t overshare.
 You may have strong beliefs or feel overly emotional but social media platforms are not the place to share these thoughts.
-Instead you want a nice balance of showing your personality while remaining to the point and professional
+Instead, you want a delicate balance of showing your personality while remaining to the point and professional